Menu-Vaucanson/Desktop/README.md

-# MenuVaucansonDesktop
+# Menu Vaucanson Desktop
-This is the desktop version of the Vaucanson menu website and it's powered by React framework as you can see from the project files.
+This is the desktop version of the Vaucanson menu website and it's powered by the React framework as you can see from the project files.